ari-black-hubbell/zephyr-applications/ble/nordic_custom_service/README.md

 # nordic_custom_service

 ## Description
-Implementation of a custom BLE service with two custom characteristics.
+Implementation of a custom BLE service with two custom characteristics, adapted from [here](https://devzone.nordicsemi.com/guides/nrf-connect-sdk-guides/b/getting-started/posts/ncs-ble-tutorial-part-1-custom-service-in-peripheral-role).

 Development and testing performed on an nRF52840-DK using the LightBlue and nRF Connect mobile applications to connect a client device to the peripheral.